-How to Manage and Update Domain Contact Information
+How to Manage Domain Admin and Tech Contact Details

 Domain contact information includes the name, address, email, and phone number of individuals responsible for a domain.
-ICANN requires this information for domain ownership verification, renewal notifications, security compliance, and technical issue resolution.
+In this guide, we'll walk you through how to manage domain admin and tech contact details that ICANN requires for domain ownership verification, renewal notifications, security compliance, and technical issue resolution.

 In the Domain Contacts section, you will see the following: